 Kauaʻi soil has a high clay content that can make these trails particularly slippery when very wet, or when very dry (hard pack surface with hard round granules laying loosely – like little marbles – on top).
 Having a thinner sole allows your feet to feel subtle changes in the surface underfoot and adjust how you step accordingly, to prevent slipping – the human body can be amazing at calculating subtleties like this!
 If the conditions are particularly challenging, we will provide trekking poles and traction devices that fit over your shoes to help keep you safe.

 To Gore-Tex, or not to Gore-Tex?

 The downside of Gore-Tex, or “waterproof” shoes & boots is that they are more expensive, aren’t very breathable, and usually don’t dry as quick as non-gore-tex shoes.
 There are some exceptions to this rule – Montrail comes to mind – but mostly it will depend on what’s available near you and what fits your foot best (best to try on footwear in person, rather than order “blindly” online).

-The biggest negative to waterproof shoes on Kauai is that on a really hot day you're feet will likely bake in them, and actually be wet from sweat.
-That being said, if it's a cool and/or wet day your feet will most likely be happier in them.
+The biggest negative to waterproof shoes on Kauaʻi is that on a really hot day you’re feet will likely bake in them, and actually be wet from sweat.
+That being said, if it’s a cool and/or wet day your feet will most likely be happier in them.
 Since we are usually just doing short day hikes, non-waterproof trail running-style hiking shoe will work best.
 I look for ones with good tread that fit snugly & securely around my foot.
-My personal favorite brands of trail running shoes are Brooks, Montrail, and Inov-8
+My personal favorite brand of trail running shoe is Hoka One One – this is due to the amazing amount of support and cushioning their shoes provide.
+My other favorites are Brooks, Montrail, and Inov-8.

 Finding the perfect fit